 - Agree to publish audit summary reports that conforms to the OECD Guidance with due regard taken to business confidentiality and other competitive concerns.

-For general questions, a SOR may contact the Audit Program Manager at email@example.com.
+For general questions, a SOR may contact the Senior Program Manager at firstname.lastname@example.org.

-A CFSP audit of a smelter or refiner consists of three main phases (typical timeline for each phase is noted):
+A RMAP audit of a smelter or refiner consists of three main phases (typical timeline for each phase is noted):

 - Pre-audit activities (14-21 calendar days):